Annual Report for an Estonian Company

 A company’s financial year is 12 months.
 In most cases, the financial year is a calendar year (from 1 January to 31 December), but the company’s articles of association or other document regulating its activities may also establish another financial year in accordance with the working cycle of the accounting entity.
 In exceptional cases, the financial year may be shorter or longer than 12 months, but not more than 18 months.

-STAGES OF PREPARATION OF THE ANNUAL REPORT
+STAGES OF PREPARATION OF THE COMPANY FINANCIAL REPORT

 1. Preparation of annual accounts